MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/tabview_tabstripheader.md

 ## -property-value

-The element that is shown to the left of the tab strip.
+The element that is shown to the left of the tab strip, if there is one.
+The default is `null`.

 ## -remarks

 The TabStripHeader property takes a single element.
-This is typically a layout panel, such as Grid or StackPanel, that contains additional elements.
+This is typically a layout panel, such as a `Grid` or `StackPanel`, that contains additional elements.

 ## -see-also